Reginald Sutton

+Biography

+Sutton was born in London and was a member of the Plaistow United Swimming Club.

 In 1928 he finished sixth with the British team in the 4×200 metre freestyle relay event.
 In the 100 metre freestyle competition he was eliminated in the first round.

 Four years later he was a member of the British team which finished fifth with the British team in the 4×200 metre freestyle relay contest at the 1932 Games.
 He also swam in the 100 metre freestyle event but was eliminated in the first round again.

+He represented England at the 1934 British Empire Games in London, where he competed in the 100 yards freestyle and 4×200 freestyle relay events, winning a silver medal.

 He was part of the British water polo team which finished eighth in the 1936 tournament.
 He played all seven matches.

-At the 1934 Empire Games he was a member of the English team which won the silver medal in the 4×200 yards freestyle competition.